zshandy/ECE391/README.md

 the make command will create two images the kernel image "bootimg.img" and the disk image "mp3.img".

-The created disk image is provided for running kernel in QEMU emulator
+The created disk image is provided for running kernel in QEMU emulator.